 Grade 8 World Geography

 Geography is the study of the world, its people, and the landscapes they create.
 This course will explore both physical and human geography in a case-study approach.
 Students will focus on how the physical landscape impacts humanity’s development and how people live.
 Students will focus on the culture and history of regions to assess how cultures, religions, and major historical events shape the world we live in.
 Students will develop their spatial and critical thinking skills to evaluate data-heavy sources, current events, and primary and secondary sources.

 Depending on the grade level of the student, different subjects are taught to Middle School students.

 In Grade 6 Science, students will develop their understanding of Earth Sciences concepts.
 They will investigate Earth’s place in the universe, explore how geoscience processes such as plate tectonics, volcanoes, and erosion can change Earth’s surface both gradually and suddenly, and consider how human activity both affects and is affected by Earth’s systems.
 As a crucial part of this exploration, students will practice inquiry and the application of the scientific method through laboratory work, where they will learn and practice experimental skills such as performing scientific procedures, making observations, and analyzing results.

 Grade 7 Life Science

-Grade 7 Science focuses on Life Sciences and is supported by some additional Earth and Physical Sciences concepts.
+Grade 7 Science focuses primarily on Life Sciences.
 Students will investigate the contribution of cell processes to the function of living organisms, interdependencies and interactions of organisms within ecosystems, the inheritance of traits between generations of living beings, and how organisms change over time in response to changes in the environment.
 These understandings will be supported with further exploration of geologic time.
 Students will continue to build on their scientific inquiry skills through planning and carrying out investigations, developing and using models, and constructing explanations that are supported with evidence.